Defamation Libel Slander

 - web site owners or social media channels.

 Even if you have suffered vilification by defamatory statements by an individual on social media, such as Facebook or Twitter, you may have recourse to sue for damages.
 This will depend on the circumstances of your situation as indicated by the factors mentioned above.

-O’Brien Criminal and Civil Solicitors have successfully sued for defamation on behalf of many clients, resulting in substantial cash settlements if the defendant chooses not to fight the case, or if we do end up going to court, establishing damages and liability leading to equally substantial awards of money.
+O’Brien Criminal and Civil Solicitors have successfully sued for defamation on behalf of many clients.
+This has resulted in substantial cash settlements if the defendant chooses not to fight the case.
+If we do end up going to court, establishing damages and liability leading to equally substantial awards of money.